 Walk left along the shore then take the lower path along the fence line, climbing out of the Punchbowl.
 Walk to a gate, and then carry on up the now gentler slope.
 There’s a bench a few metres after the gate where you can catch your breath and scan for birds.

 At a cattle grid, turn right along the road as heathland opens up again on either side.
 Look out for ring ouzel and wheatear, which thrive on the tops of exposed upland heaths, nesting in bushes or even disused rabbit warrens.

 Look out for ring ouzel and wheatear ©Getty

 Take a sharp right at the Carn y Gorfydd enclosure and follow the path towards the summit of the Blorenge.
 Look east for views towards the Severn Estuary.
 Keep an eye out for hobby, a small, very swift species of falcon seen frequently on the heathland, catching prey on the wing.

 Continue on the rocky path to a turf-covered area of limestone spoil mounds, where there are more amazing views over into the Punchbowl.

 Turn left at a small brick building, and follow a boggy path to the summit.
-The boulders at the top mark a Bronze Age burial chamber, and you’ll have to scramble up the last few metres to the trig point.
+The boulders at the top mark a Bronze Age burial chamber, and you’ll have to scramble up the last few metres to t

 Head in the direction of the radio masts on a stony path.
 Bear right at a path junction to the Foxhunter car park, then turn right along a lane, passing disused bell pits, to return to Keeper’s Pond.